-The first three modules each end with a tutorial, where you’ll implement what you’ve learned.
+The first three modules end with a tutorial, where you’ll implement what you’ve learned.
 At the end of the last tutorial, you’ll have created a simple to-do list app.

 Get the Tools

-Before you can start developing great apps, set up a development environment to work in and make sure you have the right tools.
+Before you start developing great apps, set up a development environment to work in and make sure you have the right tools.

 To develop iOS apps, you need:

 Xcode is Apple’s integrated development environment (IDE).
 Xcode includes a source editor, a graphical user interface editor, and many other features.
-The iOS SDK extends the Xcode toolset to include the tools, compilers, and frameworks you need specifically for iOS development.
+The iOS SDK extends Xcode to include the tools, compilers, and frameworks you need specifically for iOS development.

 To download the latest version of Xcode

 Open the App Store app on your Mac (by default it’s in the Dock).